edmond-b/edmond-b/README.md

 ### Communication

-Again this is a big part of any work involving other people.
-My time in retail is where I think I gained the most experience here.
-Having to work with people of all ages and from all walks of life.
-I have leant that everyone has something to bring to the table and to make the most of everyone's skill set you need to communicate.
-My experience has shown that a highly skilled team witch lacks communication will always deliver a lesser product than a moderately skilled team with great communication.
+Having worked with the public in my previous roles, I had had to adjust my communication skills to meet the needs of those who were non-verbal, deaf, and various other mental and physical challenges.
+I have, therefore, learnt to communicate effectively with my employees, managers, and customers in person, online, in writing, and on the phone.
+My experience has shown that a highly skilled team which lacks communication will always deliver a lesser product than a moderately skilled team with great communication.

 ### Technical Ability